We've been featured in:

 Under the Limitation Act 1980, there is a three-year time limit to claim for injuries caused by slipping on a wet floor with no sign nearby.
 This usually starts from the date of the incident that injured you.
 However, the time limit can work differently under some circumstances.

 The time limit will be frozen indefinitely if the injured party lacks the mental capacity to start a claim on their own.
-A litigation friend could start a claim on the injured party’s behalf while the time limit is frozen.
-If the injured party later regains their mental capacity and a claim hasn’t been made by a litigation friend, then the three-year time limit will start for the injured party from the day of recovery.
+A litigation friend could start a claim on their behalf while the time limit is frozen.
+If an individual later regains their mental capacity and a claim hasn’t been made by a litigation friend, then the 3-year time limit will start from the day of recovery.

-If a child has been injured, then the time limit for starting a claim will be put on hold until the day they turn 18.
+If a child has been injured, then the time limit for starting a claim will be put on hold until the day they turn 18, as they are too young to pursue compensation on their own.
 A litigation friend could start a claim on the child’s behalf before their 18th birthday.
-Otherwise, the injured party will have three years to start their own claim from the date of their 18th birthday.
+Otherwise, the injured party will have 3 years to start their own claim from the date of their 18th birthday.

 For more guidance regarding your eligibility to start a personal injury compensation claim, please contact our advisors for free either online or by calling us.